dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/statements/copy.md

 #### Copy Statements

-`COPY` moves data between DuckDB and external files. `COPY ...
-FROM` imports data into DuckDB from an external file. `COPY ...
-TO` writes data from DuckDB to an external file.
+`COPY` moves data between DataMiner and external files. `COPY ...
+FROM` imports data into DataMiner from an external file. `COPY ...
+TO` writes data from DataMiner to an external file.
 The `COPY` command can be used for `CSV`, `PARQUET` and `JSON` files.

 # Copy From